Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Fractional-Order Model of Viscoelasticity

-A matter of practical concern arises when implementing fractional-order derivatives: while formal definitions require infinite history, the number of memory terms~$n$ used for practical computations cannot be infinite.
+A practical concern arises when implementing fractional-order derivatives: while formal definitions require an infinite history, the number of memory terms~$N$ used in practical computations cannot be infinite.
 The series must therefore be truncated at a finite memory length.
-The short-term memory discretization method~\cite{short_memory} provides a solution to this problem, based on the observation that the values of the binomial coefficients in the Grünwald-Letnikov definition are largest around the most recent data and decay rapidly for past observations.
-Accordingly, the short-term memory discretization method considers the most recent data inside a finite window to approximate the fractional-order derivative.
+The short-memory discretization method~\cite{short_memory} provides a solution to this problem, based on the observation that the values of the binomial coefficients in the Grünwald-Letnikov definition are largest around the most recent data and decay rapidly for past observations.
+Accordingly, the short-memory discretization method considers the most recent data inside a finite window to approximate the fractional-order derivative.